JeiPii/JeiPii.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Hacker | Bug Bounty Hunter | Business man
 published: true
 ---

-My name is Jean-Pierre Wijn.
-I created this blog to keep me busy and to further my knowledge of cyber security.I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Hi there!
+My name is **Jean-Pierre Wijn**.
+I always had an interest in IT since I was 10.
+I recently got my Application- and media developers degree (July of 2020).
+Besides

-_Thank you for reading!_
+__Thank you for reading!_